 The commemoration is something of a political hot potato.
-The memorial was the initiative of the Communist and Left Party of the Conseil de Paris (groupe PCF-PG) and is seen as a piece of anti-clerical propaganda (see for instance, the articles by Marshal Olivier).
+The memorial was the initiative of the Communist and Left Party of the Conseil de Paris (groupe PCF-PG) and is seen as a piece of anti-clerical propaganda (see for instance, the articles by Olivier Marchal).
 It has already been subject to two acts of vandalism in 2018 - a wreath burned in May, the plaque smeared in soot and covered with homophobic tracts in July.

 Who were Lenoir and Diot?

 On the night of 4th January 1750, at about eleven o'clock two men were arrested in the rue Montorgueil, between the rue Saint-Sauveur and the former rue Beaurepaire.
 They had been caught in flagrante by the sergeant of the watch, "in an indecent posture and a reprehensible manner", details of which "propriety does not allow us to explain in writing".
 One of them was drunk.
 Several days later, Bruno Lenoir, a garçon cordonnier of twenty three, admitted that he had been propositioned by Jean Diot.
 He had taken off his breeches but they hadn't "concluded the business" because they had been surprised and arrested.
 Jean Diot, forty years old, was a servant (garçon domestique) in a nearby butchers.
 He continued to deny everything.
 He maintained that he had simply found the young man asleep in the doorway, definitely with his breeches firmly in place.
 Diot was illiterate and could not even sign his name to the deposition.